Eyong Enoh: Ajax Cape Town

-AFC Ajax
+Ajax

 In August 2008 he signed a contract at AFC Ajax Amsterdam until 30 June 2010 with a two-year option.
 Enoh was the first Cameroonian that ever played for Ajax.
 After making a stunning Eredivisie debut against Feyenoord on 21 September 2008, he quickly became a regular starter in Marco van Basten's team.
 He scored his first UEFA Cup goal against Olympique Marseille on 18 March 2009 in the Amsterdam ArenA and has become a popular figure with the fans for his workman-like performances.
 He was a regular starter under new manager Martin Jol.
 Enoh along with many other Ajax regulars spent a good portion of the 2011–12 season injured.
 He returned to the Ajax first team in an important 2–0 win against PSV Eindhoven, in which he scored.
 When Frank de Boer was appointed manager, Enoh had fewer starting opportunities, and was used more as a substitute player.

 Enoh warming up for Ajax vs Olympique Lyonnais on 14 September 2011.